Henry C. Lytton & Co.: History

 The chain was purchased by Thomas Raffery, the former head of Venture Stores, and Matthew Kallman, formerly of Stix Baer & Fuller, in 1983.
 The firm, then consisting of twelve stores, went bankrupt the next March.
 Nine of its branches were then dissolved to raise money to maintain the flagship store on State Street.
 The company went out of business in 1986.
 Wieboldt's, another Chicago department store chain bought the Lytton's name as well as their remaining inventory.
-They had planned to relaunch Lytton's but never happened as Wieboldt's also filed for bankruptcy and subsequently went out of business in 1987.
+They had planned to relaunch Lytton's but never happened as Wieboldt's also filed for bankruptcy and subsequently ceased operation in 1987.
 The store building is now owned and used by DePaul University and is part of the Loop Retail Historic District.